enricopisoni/SHERPA-city/README.md

 - default area of 20x20km: put the default in the config file.
 - add an example of OTM data to the github
 - parallelize making UTM shape files for each domain and adding zones.
+- Add the possibility to define paths to the network file, zoned network file and the zones shape files.
+This would avoid copying a lot of data when the same network and zones are used with different background, different code,...